 Clay contains magnesium and calcium, magnesium is needed for the healthy function of our organs, while calcium is needed for our bones.
 These are the 2 main minerals why people, especially pregnant women crave dirt, this is mostly due to an imbalanced diet.
 Even in the USA where you can eat whatever you want, most people are still magnesium deficient which could explain some of the dirt cravings.

 Some people argue that eating dirt is actually beneficial due to its probiotic properties, but this is a two-edged sword, while some dirt can have beneficial probiotics but not all of them do.
-Unless you analyze the dirt in a lab you have no idea what kind of probiotics it does contain, and if you are already doing that just go to a pharmacy and get some vitamin supplement or eat some vegetables.
+Unless you analyze the dirt in a lab you have no idea what kind of probiotics it does contain, and if you are already doing that just go to a pharmacy and get some vitamin supplements or eat some vegetables.
 Where to buy dirt to eat?
 You can find a lot of websites that are selling edible dirt, but you should only get dirt which is already pre-processed for eating.

 Dirt eating addiction